encolajs/encolajs-form-controller/docs/ui-integration/vuejs.md

 ### Reactivity with alien-signals

 The integration uses `alien-signals` effects to bridge between the FormController's signal-based reactivity and Vue's reactivity system.
 This ensures that Vue components automatically update when form state changes.

+**Field-specific Change Tracking**: Each field has its own `valueUpdated()` method that returns an incrementing number when the field's value changes.
+Field components subscribe only to their specific field's changes using `field.valueUpdated()`, preventing unnecessary re-renders when unrelated fields change.
+This is much more efficient than watching a global data change signal.

 ### Component Responsibilities